Chris Pilcher: An inspirational teacher

 May 17 2004 / New Statesman

-Waugh is over: in praise of the man who transformed Test cricket.
+Waugh is over: in praise of the Australian captain who transformed Test cricket

 January 12 2004 / New Statesman

-Cast out by the cricket establishment, cursed by failed relationships and traumatised by the death of his mother: small wonder Phil Tufnell agreed to bug-eating in the bush.
-Jason Cowley meets the nation’s favourite Jack-the-lad.
+Cast out by the cricket establishment, cursed by failed relationships and traumatised by the death of his mother - how the former England cricketer became the nation’s favourite Jack-the-lad

 June 7 2003 / The Observer